dialtoneuk/captions/README.md

 ## Settings

 Captions comes with various declarations which are meant to be edited by a server administrator in the ``index.php``.
-At the top of ``index.php`` is where you can find these decelerations.
+At the top of ``index.php`` is where you can find these declarations.
 Below is a brief description of each deceleration.

 * ``LYDS_ENABLE_GENERATION`` Enables/Disables generation page, set to false once you have finished installing.
 * ``LYDS_ENABLE_VIEWED`` Will be changed in later version, turns off view counting on images.